salsaparker/scene_survival_kit/README.md

 * TODO

 #####Database creation
-* MySQL2 is being used in development, testing, and eventually production.
+* MySQL2 is being used in development.

 #####Database initialization
 * MySQL Adapter is included in the Gemfile.
 If this is a fresh installation, run $ 'bundle install'